-A companion robot is a device adapted to perform various tasks in order to assist humans (in particular the elderly and people with disabilities).
-For this to be possible, not only must the robot be capable of communicating with its surroundings but it must be able to move safely in an autonomous manner.
+A companion robot is a device adapted to perform various tasks to assist humans (in particular the elderly and people with disabilities).
+For this to be possible, not only must the robot be capable of communicating with its surroundings, but it must be able to move safely in an autonomous manner.

 The study demonstrated that the use of a companion robot in an urban environment with tall buildings is hindered, which is related to the multipath propagation of the global navigation satellite signal.
-In order to increase the accuracy of the companion robot's location and thus increase the safety of the activities being taken, it is beneficial to apply the second solution that enables the determination of the companion robot's location.
+To increase the accuracy of the location of the companion robot and thus increase the safety of the activities being taken, it is beneficial to apply the second solution that facilitates the determination of the location of the companion robot.
 The study conducted a reliability and operational analysis of the companion robot in which two navigation solutions were applied.
-Relationships were established in order to compute the values of the probabilities of a companion robot being in specific functional states.
-It is, therefore, possible to use the presented considerations to compare different types of solutions applied in a companion robot in navigational terms and select a reasonable one that will enable the performance of the intended activities in a specific external environment.
-The analised solution where as follows: LIDAR technique, GNSS and TDoA.
-It can be clearly seen that the LIDAR technique gives the best results in terms of positioning accuracy and adaptation in a diverse environment.
+Relationships were established to compute the values of the probabilities of a companion robot being in specific functional states.
+Therefore, it is possible to use the presented considerations to compare diverse types of solutions applied in a companion robot in navigational terms and select a reasonable one that will enable the performance of the intended activities in a specific external environment.
+The analysed solutions were as follows: LIDAR technique, GNSS, and TDoA.
+It can be seen that the LIDAR technique gives the best results in terms of positioning accuracy and adaptation in a diverse environment.
 GNSS works best in terms of navigation range and wide availability.
 In turn, TDoA is best when available inside buildings and is the most cost-efficient solution.